philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

 ## Continue

-^ We'll start with Continue.
-Continue is used inside a loop to skip the rest of the current iteration and to go immediately to the conditional valuation that starts the next iteration.
-As an example, think of a Hollywood casting director, shouting in the middle of an audition, "okay that's enough, next!".
-It's like saying, enough with this one, let's move on to the next one.

----

-## Continue

 ```php
 for ($count = 0; $count <= 10; $count++) {
   echo $count . ", ";
 }
 ```

+^ We'll start with Continue.
+Continue is used inside a loop to skip the rest of the current iteration and to go immediately to the conditional valuation that starts the next iteration.
+As an example, think of a Hollywood casting director, shouting in the middle of an audition, "okay that's enough, next!".
+It's like saying, enough with this one, let's move on to the next one.

 ^ That's what continue allows us to do.
 And it makes our code more efficient.
 Here's the same basic loop we looked at before, just counting numbers and echoing them out.

 ---

-## Continue
+## Continue Example

 ```php
 for ($count = 0; $count <= 10; $count++) {